TGM-HIT/typst-sew-lecture/template/main.typ

   pinit-code-from(1)[Boring]
   pinit-code-from(2)[Boilerplate]
+  pinit-code-from(3, color: green.darken(20%), width: 45%)[
+    What it's all about
+    (if your note is longer than a line, you can specify a `width` to avoid overflowing the page!)
+  ]
-  pinit-code-from(3)[What it's all about] pinit-code-from(4, pin: (0.5, -0.4), offset: (5, -1))[not great: not a keyword]
+  pinit-code-from(4, color: red.darken(20%), pin: (-1, -0.1, top+right), offset: (5, -1, left))[not great: not a keyword]
-  pinit-code-from(5, pin: (0.5, 0.4), offset: (4, 1))[This color is used for upper-case identifiers (e.g. constants)]
+  pinit-code-from(5, color: red.darken(20%), pin: (1, 0.1, bottom+right), offset: (4, 1, left))[This color is used for upper-case identifiers (e.g. constants)---also wrong!]
 })

 The `pin-code-from` function works a bit differently from `pinit`'s `pinit-point-from`, in that its `pin` etc. parameters accept a pair of _numbers_ instead of there being separate `pin-dx` and `pin-dy` numbers accepting _lengths_.
-The distances are specified in terms of the monospace font grid: 1 in x direction is equal 4.7pt, for example.
+The distances are specified in terms of the monospace font grid: 1 in x direction is equal to \~4.8pt, for example.
+The `pin` and `offset` arrays can further contain an alignment as a third parameter.
+For example, `top+left` would make the arrow start or end at that corner of the letter.

+The pinning functionality is tuned for this template: changing the font or other parts of the raw block geometry will result in the pins not fitting anymore---beware!

 = Wrapping text around figures

-This is not really a feature of this template, just a tutorial on using `meander`#footnote[https://typst.app/universe/package/meander] for what I found useful in my documents.

 #meander.reflow(placement: box, {
   import meander: *

-  placed(top+right, boundary: contour.margin(left: 4mm, bottom: 4mm), block(width: 30%)[
+  placed(top+right, boundary: contour.margin(left: 4mm, bottom: 2mm), block(width: 30%)[
     #figure(
       rect(),
       caption: [A rectangle.
 The figure caption wraps thanks to the fixed width.]